Mamoru Takuma: Criminal history

 After his release from prison in March 1989, Takuma moved to Ikeda and found work driving buses and trucks.
 His coworkers described him as a quiet and unremarkable man, but a bit of a loner who did not like dealing with customers.
-Takuma testified in a later psychological examination that he caused two fatal car accidents, one when he was a dump truck driver and the other when he was a semi-trailer truck.
+Takuma testified in a later psychological examination that he caused two fatal car accidents, one when he was a dump truck driver and the other when he was a semi-trailer truck driver.
 In the first incident, while transporting industrial waste in the mountains, Takuma drove in front of another truck and suddenly pressed the brake pedal on a downward turn, causing a collision; all the passengers of the other truck died the next day.
 He lied about the cause of the crash and was not indicted on any charges.
 In the second incident, while driving near the Metropolitan Expressway, Takuma caused a motorist to fatally collide with a side wall.
 He immediately left the scene.

 In September 1993, Takuma was again arrested for rape.
 In 1998, he was fired after assaulting a bus passenger over the smell of her perfume.
 He found a new job as maintenance man at Itami Elementary School, six kilometers away from Ikeda.
 Later that year, Takuma was arrested on suspicion of assaulting his ex-wife.
 On 3 March 1999, Takuma dissolved temazepam, a tranquilizer, into the tea served in the teachers' room, sending four people to the hospital for three days.
 Regarding this incident he said, "I was ignored by the teachers and did not go well with my family, and I wanted to relieve my anger due to human relationships."
 Takuma was arrested, but was not criminally punished as was found "not responsible" due to mental illness.